 Today, we’ll detail and compare the key differences between cobot and industrial palletizers, along with several application examples to give you a better idea of how each method is helping various manufacturers.
 Our goal is to help you better understand the differences so you can be on your way to implementing the ideal automation solution for your production line.

 Cobots, short for collaborative robots, are designed to work safely alongside humans.
 They are both user-friendly and agile, allowing them to be up and running quickly.
-They also tend to cost less on avergae than an industrial cell.
+They also tend to cost less on average than an industrial cell.
 Let’s take a look at their general specifications:

 Cobot palletizers excel in industries that produce smaller payloads and lower cycle volume.
 They are commonly found in food and beverage plants palletizing packaged goods ranging from snacks and baked goods to canned and bottled drinks.
 The medical industry relies on them to handle pharmaceuticals and medical supplies.
 Smaller and lighter consumer goods are handled by cobots as well, including anything from toys to delicate electronics.